 Specializing in assessing impact of development interventions, Akbar has conducted impact evaluations of teacher training programs, community infrastructure interventions and disaster preparedness programs for leading national and international development organizations in the country.

 He holds a Masters in International Affairs from the School of Public and International Affairs (SIPA) at Columbia University and a Bachelors Degree in Economics from the Lahore University of Management Sciences.

-Mr. Zaidi holds an MSc. in Violence, Conflict and Development from the School of Oriental and African Studies (SOAS) and a BSc. in Development Studies (Iqra).
+Mr. Zaidi teaches at a private university and holds an MSc. in Violence, Conflict and Development (SOAS) and a BSc. in Development Studies (Iqra).

 Salman Zaidi can be contacted on [email protected] .